pattonsgirl/Fall2021-CEG3120/Projects/Project2/README.md

 A developer is handing a project off to you for deployment.
 He has left you [documentation](https://realpython.com/how-to-make-a-discord-bot-python/) of how it works, the [core code](bot.py), and some changes to make before the project goes live.

-Your job is to put the code into your repository (in GitHub classrooms) in a folder named `Project2`.
+Your job is to put the code into your repository (in GitHub classrooms) in a folder named `Discord-Bot`.
 Read through the documentation and figure out:
   - how to generate an API key from Discord
   - where to store the API key for the project to run
   - keep the API key / secret information off GitHub